Welcome to the

 "SOUL STORY" Review!
 (Art by Carter ©1977.)
 Sometimes Chick really seems determined to offend EVERYONE.
 Just when you thought the blacks would receive a free pass, you discover Soul Story.
 You gotta hand it to Jack: Either he's the one person in American who never heard of "politically correct" or he's the only one in publishing who dares to defy it.
 The best way to describe this tract is "Blaxploitation!"
 All the 70's Super-fly cliches are here.
 The 'fros, the mirror sun glasses, the machine guns, the bell bottoms...
 You name it!
 Only the "main man" in this story gets SAVED in the end.
 It's kinda like, Shaft meets Pulp Fiction.
 (Come to think of it, the bad ass black mo-fo gets saved in Pulp Fiction too!)
 Even the title is classic: "SOUL Story" (Get it?
 Black "Soul" vs. your eternal soul?
 Haw-haw-haw!
 Good one, Jack.)

 The basic plot follows Leroy Brown as he's paroled from prison because they're running out of room.
 (Leroy Brown is also the name of a character in a famous Jimmy Croche song who was one bad dude!)
 Leroy confronts the thug who took over his old gang and girlfriend.
 The new leader tells Leroy to beat it.
 Leroy calls him a stupid jive turkey and beats him to a bloody tooth-spitting pulp.
 The gang business is good and Leroy's back in the black (so to speak).
 His Christian grandmother dies but witnesses to Leroy before she expires.
 Leroy takes his main squeeze to the funeral.
 Rival gang members shoot and kill her in a dry-by situation.
 Leroy is so torn up by his loss, that he hits on his dead girlfriend's sister at the morgue!
 She goes on the date, but won't give him any sugar unless he becomes Christian.
 (The old "dogma or the door" ploy.)
 Leroy says he'll think about it, but first wants to murder his rival gang members first.
 They meet in a church for a truce, when both sides attack each other.
 The machine gun barks "Budda budda budda!"
 (So at least they're not Islamic.)
 Leroy unleashes his grenades: "KAVOOM!"
-Leroy stumbles from the runes bleeding.
-He goes to the Christian girls home and dies in her arms... but not before repenting.
+Leroy stumbles from the ruins bleeding.
+He goes to the Christian girl's home and dies in her arms... but not before repenting.
 She kisses him, fulfilling her part of the bargain.
-Leroy snaps back alive and beds the broad-- no wait, that last part didn't happen, but you get the picture.
+Leroy snaps back alive and beds the broad-- no wait, that last part didn't actually happen (but coulda, woulda, shoulda).
 Favorite Panel Award goes to page 9 for the fight and bloody aftermath scenes.
 They're right on!
 Grade: A for Afro.
 Return to Main Page.

 "SUPERMAN?"
 Review!
 (Art by the 3rd artist ©1990.)
 This is the famous Old Testament story of Samson.
 After reading this tale, you can't help but wonder how this ruthless madman was ever considered a hero.
 As Chick puts it, "Samson had a few problems, but sometimes God uses strange people to accomplish great things."
 A few problems is putting it mildly.
 By modern medical standards, Samson is a raging psychopath.
 He challenges some wedding guests to a riddle where the winner wins 30 changes of clothing.
 When he loses, Chick makes it sound like Samson had no choice but to resort to murder: "The only way Samson could pay his debt was to kill 30 Philistines and take their clothing."
 The only way to pay was to kill?
 Why couldn't he work off the debt?
 He certainly had the strength!
 Samson can also be pretty cruel to animals.
 He catches 300 foxes, ties their tails together, sets them ablaze and turns them loose to burn the fields of the Philistines.
 (Where's the SPCA when you need them?)
 Another theme of this story is that God doesn't like Jews to marry outside their race.
 By implication, the opposite must also be true.
 Chalk up another point for Political Incorrectness!
 But Samson likes the Philistine girls better than his own race.
 He marries one and after she's murdered, he beds another.
 For his broad mindedness, he gets his eyes gouged out and turned into a slave.
 You can guess what happens when his hair grows back: 3,000 more lives lost.
 (What ever happened to an eye for an eye?
 Here's a blatant overdraft of 5,998 Eye-O.U.s.)
 This tract really makes you wonder if the Old Testament God can possibly be related to the New Testament God.
 They have the same facelessness, but they don't seem to act the same.
 Favorite Panel Award goes to page 19b.
 It's a beautiful image of a terrifying situation as the temple collapses and kills 3,000 Philistines.
 But what the heck, they were pagans so they deserved to die.
 Hail Samson!
 The Pagan Punisher!
 Grade: B+.
 Return to Main Page.